Approx. 9,500 words

-(Originally published in the July/August 2014 issue of the Magazine of Fantasy & Science Fiction, guest edited by C.C.
+(Winner of the 2015 Nebula award for best novelette.
+Originally published in the July/August 2014 issue of the Magazine of Fantasy & Science Fiction, guest edited by C.C.
 Finlay.
 Back issues of the magazine are available here.)

 Key’s favorite time of day is sunset, her least is sunrise.
 It should be the opposite, but every time she watches that bright red disk sinking into the water beneath Mauna Kea her heart bends like a wishbone, and she thinks, He’s awake now.